-Offered during the mid 1940s, unfortunately just before the genuine maker's screwcutting gearbox became available for Atlas lathes in 1947, the Western Aircraft Tool Company's "New-All" unit was attached by drilling and tapping four holes in the bed.
-Exactly when production started is uncertain, but in November 1945 advertisements appeared proclaiming: "New improved model!" - which, assuming this to be true (and such publicity "puffs" rarely were), might put the start some twelve months earlier.
-Early literature mentions a gearbox casing in aluminium, but later ones were in cast iron --with both types using bronze bushes for the shafts.
+Offered during the mid 1940s, unfortunately just before the maker's screwcutting gearbox became available for Atlas lathes in 1947, the Western Aircraft Tool Co.
+"New-All" Norton-type quick-change box was attached by drilling and tapping four holes in the bed.
+The date when production started is uncertain, but in November 1945 advertisements appeared proclaiming "New improved model!" - which, assuming this to be true (and such publicity "puffs" rarely were), might put the start some twelve months earlier.
+Early literature mentions a gearbox casing in aluminium, but later ones were in cast iron - both with bronze bushes for the shafts.

-At first, in addition to 10-inch Atlas lathes (and their Craftsman copies), the box could also be supplied to fit machines from Logan and Powerkraft and later, by mid 1946, South Bend 9-inch lathes as well.
-At this point the unit was being offered at $75 - in comparison, a complete Craftsman 12-inch gearbox conversion set had been $125 in 1943 rising to $197 during 1947 (the latter being the first post-war WW2 year in which the lathes became available).
-By April, 1947, when the final advertisements appeared, the price had risen to $89.
+At first, in addition to 10-inch Atlas lathes (and their Craftsman copies), the box could be supplied to fit machines from Logan and Powerkraft and later, by mid 1946, South Bend 9-inch lathes as well.
+At this point the unit was being offered for $75 - in comparison, a complete Craftsman 12-inch had been $125 in 1943 rising to $197 during 1947 (the latter the first post-war year in which they once again became available).
+By April, 1947, when the final advertisements appeared, the figure had risen to $89.

-If you have one these gearboxes, the writer would be interested to hear from you.
+If you have one these gearboxes on your lathe, the writer would be interested to hear from you.